alpine9000/climbyskies/docs/BuildingCrossDev.md

 Notes:
    * My /usr/local is writable by me.
 You will probable need to add "sudo" to any "make install" lines
+   * There are a bunch of Makefiles in devenv that might do all of this for you

 0. build dir
     ```